Luke Sommerton

-Luke Sommerton (born 22 February 2000) is an Australian rugby league footballer who plays as a for the Penrith Panthers in the National Rugby League (NRL).
+Luke Sommerton (born 22 February 2000) is an Australian rugby league footballer who plays as a for the Gold Coast Titans in the National Rugby League (NRL).

 Playing career

 Sommerton played junior rugby league for the Hills District Bulls.

 2023, 2024 & 2025

 Sommerton made his first grade debut in round 24 against the Manly Warringah Sea Eagles of the 2023 NRL season.

 Sommerton was limited to only three appearances with Penrith in the 2024 NRL season.
 The following year, he played six games for the club in the 2025 NRL season.
 On 9 September, it was announced that Sommerton would be departing Penrith at the end of the 2025 NRL season after not being offered a new contract by the club.
+In late 2025, Sommerton signed a two-year deal to join the Gold Coast starting in 2026.